We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Baby bottles have come a long way in recent years.
 While options used to be more limited, you can now find bottles made from plastic, silicone, glass, or stainless steel.

 Plastic bottles are easy to find, lightweight, easy to clean, and generally hold up well to frequent drops.

 As of 2012, they’re no longer made with

 Bottles and cups made before 2012 likely still contain BPA, so it’s best to avoid older hand-me-downs.

 Keep in mind that even if a bottle says it’s BPA-free, there’s a chance it could leach other chemicals, especially when heated.

 If you’re concerned about chemicals or plan to heat milk in the bottle, you may prefer not to use plastic.

-Many top-rated bottle brands have a glass option available, for those who prefer it.
+Many top rated bottle brands have a glass option available.